COVID-19-Causal-Reasoning/probability_trees/README.md

 # Algorithms for Causal Reasoning in Probability Trees

-This repository is a fork of DeepMind's implementation of [https://github.com/deepmind/deepmind-research/tree/master/causal_reasoning](probability trees).
+This repository is a fork of DeepMind's implementation of [probability trees](https://github.com/deepmind/deepmind-research/tree/master/causal_reasoning).

 Probability trees are one of the simplest models of causal generative processes.